 The JQL function module (for Forge or Connect) creates a new custom JQL function, which appears built-in from the user’s perspective - it’s visible in the editor and shows up in the autocomplete dropdown.
 However, the function’s business logic is executed within the app codebase.
 Therefore, it’s important to have a basic understanding of how custom JQL functions work in Jira.

 Calling an app to evaluate a custom function may be slow.
-Therefore, instead of doing it on every call, we only evaluate each custom function once and save the result to the database.
+Therefore, instead of doing it on every JQL search, Jira evaluates each custom function once and saves the result to the database.
 A stored mapping between a custom function and native JQL is called a precomputation.

-Note that whenever we talk about storing precomputations for functions, we actually mean storing them for functions together with their arguments.
+Note that this function-to-JQL mapping is aware of the function arguments.
 One function can have multiple precomputations, one for each set of arguments the function was called with.

-Your app should keep precomputations up to date.
-For this purpose, we're exposing the new Precomputation API to browse stored precomputations and update them if needed.
-Each precomputation will contain metadata, such as the last time it was used, which you can use to guide update logic.
+The App should keep precomputations up to date.
+For this purpose, we're exposing a Precomputation API to browse stored precomputations and update them if needed.
+Each precomputation is returned with its metadata, including time of last usage, which can be used by the App to decide whether a precomputation should be removed.

-Precomputations for functions that weren't evaluated in any JQL query or filter for the last 7 days are completely removed from the database.
-Thanks to this, apps don't need to keep updating unused precomputations indefinitely, lessening the load both on apps and Jira.
-Once a function that had its precomputation deleted is evaluated again, the app will be contacted to compute a fresh result and a new precomputation will be stored.
+Precomputations not evaluated for 7 days are removed automatically by Jira.
+Once a function that had its precomputation deleted is encountered again in a JQL search, the app will be invoked to compute a fresh result and a new precomputation will be stored.

 The best approach is to update precomputations as a reaction to a related product event/webhook, for example when a new issue is created.
 Please refer to our Forge example app to see some patterns and strategies to optimize precomputation updates.